erickveil/erickveil.github.com/_posts/2023-09-14-How-To-Design-a-MVI-Project-pt7.md

 ### Injecting Context into the ViewModel

-Use `@HiltViewModel` on our ViewModel and inject `Context` using `@ApplicationContext` to ensure you're using the application context, which is safe:
+Use `@HiltViewModel` on our ViewModel and inject `Context` using `@ApplicationContext` to make sure you're using the application context, which is safe:
 ```kotlin
 @HiltViewModel
 class LootTableViewModel @Inject constructor(